 Between 2009 and 2017, 455 new PFASs have been detected in environmental media and commercial products.
 However, most of the PFASs that contribute to total organic fluorine in the environment, wildlife, and human blood samples remain unidentified (Xiao 2017).
-Thus, only a small fraction (sometimes less than five percent) of the PFASs in these media are likely reflected in the data summarized in this section.
+Thus, only a small fraction (sometimes less than 5 percent) of the PFASs in these media are likely reflected in the data summarized in this section.
 The full extent of the contamination, despite extensive research, remains poorly understood.
-Once released to the environment during product manufacture, use, or disposal, PFASs become part of a virtually closed cycle leading to chronic, lifelong human and ecological exposures.
-Because PFAAs and other persistent PFASs lack a natural degradation route, their levels in the environment, humans, and biota may continue to rise for as long as PFASs are used in consumer products.